Skip to main content

 Percentage Renewable vs. Non-Renewable

 Our Scope 2 emissions result exclusively from electricity use.
-A major part of our energy and GHG reduction strategy are projects to reduce our electricity use and increase our use of renewable electricity.
+A key focus of our energy and GHG reduction strategy involves initiatives to lower electricity usage and increase reliance on renewable energy sources.
 The success of these projects is seen in our results above.

 DHI is committed to offsetting our GHG Scope 2 emissions with renewable energy credits (RECs).
 In 2021, DHI started purchasing Green-e certified RECs covering all non-renewable energy sourced electricity.
-With our current energy credits, we believe we have achieved our net zero GHG Scope 2 emissions near-term goal for 2023 as well as working towards our long-term goals for future years.
-We anticipate purchasing additional RECs to offset our energy-usage over the next 3 years.
+With our current energy credits, we believe we have achieved our net zero GHG Scope 2 emissions near-term goal for 2024 as well as working towards our long-term goals for future years.
+We have purchased additional RECs to offset our energy-usage over the next 2 years.
 See table below for details.

 KPI